kahypar/mt-kahypar/README.md

 Installing Mt-KaHyPar
 -----------

-For Linux and MacOS, the [Mt-KaHyPar Python package](https://pypi.org/project/mtkahypar/) can be installed via pip:
+For Linux, MacOS, and Windows, the [Mt-KaHyPar Python package](https://pypi.org/project/mtkahypar/) can be installed via pip:

     pip install mtkahypar